nspies/svviz2/README.md

 Installation
 ------------

 svviz2 requires **python 3.3** or greater.
 To perform tandem repeat detection, download [tandem repeats finder](http://tandem.bu.edu/trf/trf.download.html), rename the binary to "trf" and move it into your `PATH`.
 To visualize the dotplots, the [rpy2](https://rpy2.bitbucket.io) package must be installed.
+To convert visualizations to pdf format, either [inkscape](https://inkscape.org/), [rsvg-convert](https://github.com/GNOME/librsvg) or (macOS only) [webkitToPDF](https://github.com/nspies/webkitToPDF) must be installed into your `PATH`.

-To install, run the following command, Ideally from within a virtualenv:
+To install, run the following command, ideally from within a virtualenv:
 ```
 pip install -U git+git://github.com/nspies/svviz2.git
 ```